-Finally, it is recommended that the proportion of cell types in a multicellular system can be captured using the Measure class 31.
-The Measure class has value, unit, and type properties, which allow specification both of a parameter and of how to interpret it in the context of the biological system.
-For example, Figure 3 shows how an instance of the Measure class can be used to annotate the Module instance in the multicellular design which represents a cell system.
+interpret it in the context of the biological system.32 For example, Figure 3 shows how an instance of the Measure class can be used to annotate the Module instance in the multicellular design, which represents a cell system.
 The Measure instance can capture the proportion of cells using any relevant units, including percentage, cell count, mass, or culture volume.
-It should also be noted that the Measure class could be used to help represent structured multicellular systems by describing the location of cells in space.
+Note that the Measure class could be used to help represent structured multicellular systems by describing the location of cells in space.

 Figure 3.
-Diagram Depicting how to Capture Cell Ratios using SBOL.
-A UML diagram of the system shown here is represented in Supplementary Figure 3.
-This diagram shows a multicellular system composed of two undefine cells; Cell 1 and Cell 2.
-Cell 1 composes 30% of all cells in the system, and Cell 2 composes the other 70%.
+Diagram depicting how to capture cell ratios using SBOL.
+A UML diagram of the system shown here is represented in Figure S3 in the Supporting Information.
+This diagram shows a multicellular system composed of two undefine cells: Cell 1 and Cell 2.
+Cell 1 comprises 30% of all cells in the system, and Cell 2 comprises the other 70%.